-Two (2) Wildlife Acoustics Song Meter SM4 static bat detectors were deployed at ground level (as the meteorological masts had been dismantled) for every night from April to October 2024 to record bat activity through the active bat season (note: BD01 was not operational from 31/07/2024 to 21/08/2024 due to an unexpected shutdown).
+Since meteorological masts are not available on stie, two (2) Wildlife Acoustics Song Meter SM4 static bat detectors have been and are being deployed for every night from April to October 2024 to record bat activity through the bat active season.
 Data obtained has been and will be analysed using Kaleidoscope Pro Auto Analysis with "preloaded" parameters of ultrasonic calls from "European" bats found in Uzbekistan for the primary processing of audio recordings.
 Following this, the BatSound 4 program was used to measure the call parameters and check the identification of bat calls made by the Kaleidoscope Pro Auto Analysis program.
 Bat calls parameters known for European bat populations (Barataud, 2015) and bat species from neighbouring countries for Uzbekistan (Benda et al., 2012) were used.